I recently decided to sit down and rewatch The Dark Knight (2008) and came to appreciate the nuances of the storytelling.

 So why is this the best Joker quote in The Dark Knight?
-Because it not only perfectly encapsulates the relationship between Batman and Joker, but the relationship between chaos and order.
+Because it not only perfectly encapsulates the relationship between Batman and Joker but also the relationship between chaos and order.

 Batman forms as a reaction to that lack of true justice, and he works in parallel to push the system closer to operational.
 By working outside the system, he pushes the system to be better.
-He represents a true moral order, just not one tied down by laws and regulations.
+He represents an actual moral order, not one tied down by laws and regulations.

-Joker, on the other hand, is the opposite reaction to that same system.
+On the other hand, Joker is the opposite reaction to that same system.
 He sees the brokenness of the rules-based system and laughs in its face.
 To him, there is no true moral authority – only chaos.
 And so, in reaction to the lack of moral order, anarchy is the only system that makes sense to him.

-Joker also sees something in Batman that Batman can’t see: that his existence is in essence, a chaotic anomaly to the system.
-He can’t actually exist within it, therefore the system will inevitably try to destroy him, too.
+Joker also sees something in Batman that Batman can’t see: that his existence is a chaotic anomaly to the system.
+He can’t exist within it.
+Therefore, the system will inevitably try to destroy him, too.

 So not only does Joker find Batman’s existence an existential challenge to his ideology (anarchy) worthy of trying to break, but he also finds a kinship in him, as two freaky peas in a freak pod.
 They are, to borrow from Two-Face, two sides of the same coin.